VEX Robotics: VEXcode V5

+VEXcode allows students to drive hardware and display graphics within the VEX V5 construction system.

 VEXcode V5 is a Scratch-based coding environment designed by VEX Robotics for programming VEX Robotics hardware, such as the VEX V5 Brain.
 The block-style interface makes programming simple for elementary through high-school students.
 VEXcode is consistent across VEX 123, GO, IQ, and V5 and can be used to program the devices from each.
 VEXcode allows the block programs to be viewed as equivalent C++ or programs to help more advanced students transition from blocks to text.
 This also allows easy interconversion between text-based and block-based programming.
 VEXcode also lets students code in C++, which gives the opportunity to learn basic C++, but to collect data from sensors or to move the drivetrain, VEX uses a header file.

 PROS

 PROS is a C/C++ programming environment for VEX V5 hardware maintained by students of Purdue University through Purdue ACM SIGBots.
 It provides a more bare-bones environment for more knowledgeable students that allows for an industry-applicable experience.
-It has a more robust API that allows for more precise control of the hardware for competition-level uses in VRC/VEX U. It is based on FreeRTOS.
+It has a more robust API that allows for more precise control of the hardware for competition-level uses in V5RC/VEX U. It is based on FreeRTOS.

 VEX V5 Robotics Competition

+VEX V5 Robotics Competition (V5RC) (formerly the VEX Robotics Competition, VRC, and VEX EDR) is a robotics competition for registered middle and high school teams that utilize the VEX V5 Construction and Control System.
+Previously under the Robotics Education & Competition Foundation, the competition is now managed by the Global Robotics & Science Foundation.